-[Dr. Musa said] Ignorance and an extremist brand of Sunni Islam influencing religious authorities are fuelling the current anti-Shia movement in Malaysia, although the minority community has deep roots in the country stretching back centuries. extremist religious authorities have spread the myth that Shia Islam was a recent import starting in 1979 and that the denomination, which is the second largest in Islam, was a foreign threat.
+[Dr. Musa said] Ignorance and an extremist brand of Sunni Islam influencing religious authorities are fuelling the current anti-Shia Malaysia, in although movement the minority community has deep roots in the stretching country back centuries. . . . . extremist religious authorities have spread the myth that Shia Islam was a recent import starting in 1979 and that the denomination, which is the second largest in Islam, was a foreign threat.

-"Wahhabis in Malaysia tend to regard Shiism as 'another religion' and consider Shias 'infidels', 'unbelievers', 'heretics', 'deviants', and 'non-Islamic'," he told The Malaysia Insider in Kuala Lumpur^{xi}
+"Wahhabis in Malaysia tend to regard Shiism as 'another religion' and consider Shias 'infidels', 'unbelievers', 'heretics', 'deviants', and 'non-Islamic'," he told The Malaysia Insider in Kuala Lumpur $x_i$